tonytvo/blog-generator/content/blog/calgary-communities-research/index.md

 - **Long-Term Hold:** With the area's appreciation potential, holding properties for capital growth can yield substantial returns over time.

 # Sunalta

+Sunalta is an established inner-city neighborhood in Calgary, Alberta, known for its diverse housing options and proximity to downtown.
+Established in 1910, it offers a blend of residential and commercial amenities, making it a notable area for real estate investment.

+**Nearby Amenities and Attractions:**

+- **Shopping and Services:** Sunalta residents have access to various retail and dining options along 17th Avenue SW, a vibrant commercial corridor offering boutiques, restaurants, and cafes.

+- **Recreation:** The community is near Shaw Millennium Park, providing recreational facilities such as skate parks and green spaces.

+- **Transportation:** The Sunalta LRT Station offers convenient public transit access, connecting residents to downtown Calgary and other parts of the city.

+**Housing Characteristics:**

+- **Construction Period:** Many homes in Sunalta were built in the early 20th century, reflecting historic architectural styles.

+- **Building Types:** The neighborhood features a mix of housing options, with approximately 85.8% being condominiums or apartments, and 76% of the housing used for renting.

+**Zoning Regulations:**

+Sunalta's zoning accommodates a mix of residential densities, allowing for single-family homes as well as multi-family developments.
+Specific zoning regulations may permit increased density on certain lots; however, it's essential to consult the City of Calgary's official resources for detailed information.

+**Demographics:**

+- **Population:** As of the 2019 Civic Census, Sunalta had a population of 3,239 residents.

+- **Median Income:** The median household income in Sunalta is approximately $32,409, which is lower than the city average.

+**Crime Rate:**

+Sunalta's crime rates are 14% higher than the national average, with violent crimes being 11% lower than the national average.
+Residents have a 1 in 21 chance of becoming a victim of crime, and the community is considered safer than 58% of cities in Alberta.

+**Rental Market:**

+- **Supply and Demand:** With a significant proportion of rental properties (76%), there is a robust rental market catering to various demographics, including students, professionals, and families.

+- **Average Rents:** As of March 2025, the median rent for all bedroom counts and property types in Sunalta is $2,395, which is 22% higher than the national average.

+**Neighborhood Classification:**

+Based on available data, Sunalta can be classified as a C neighborhood.
+This classification reflects moderate property values, average crime rates, and access to essential amenities, making it a viable option for both homeowners and investors.

+**Real Estate Investment Potential:**

+- **Long-Term Appreciation vs. Current Returns:** Calgary's real estate market has shown resilience, with average home prices increasing by 5.1% year-over-year as of February 2025.
+Sunalta's strategic location and diverse housing options suggest potential for steady appreciation over time.

+- **Average House Prices:** The average price of homes in Sunalta is approximately $330,507, with properties ranging from $182,000 to higher, depending on size, condition, and specific location within the neighborhood.

+**Suitable Real Estate Investment Strategies:**

+- **Multi-Family Rentals:** Investing in apartment buildings can capitalize on the strong rental demand in the area.

+- **Renovation and Resale:** Opportunities exist for purchasing older properties, renovating them to modern standards, and selling at a profit.

+- **Long-Term Hold:** With the area's appreciation potential, holding properties for capital growth can yield substantial returns over time.

 # Palliser
 # Coach Hill
 # Lower Mount Royal